yquake2/yquake2/doc/020_installation.md

 To compile Yamagi Quake II from source the following dependencies (including development headers) are needed:

-* A GCC compatible compiler like *gcc*, *clang* or *mingw*.
+* *MinGW-w64* or *Visual Studio (2015 or newer)* for Windows or a GCC compatible compiler like *gcc* or *clang* for other platforms.
 * A LibGL implementation with system headers.
 * An OpenAL implementation, *openal-soft* is highly recommended.
 * libcurl.
 * SDL 2.0.

-### Prerequisites on Windows
+### Prerequisites on Windows when using MinGW

-To compile theYamagi Quake II under Windows a MinGW environment is needed.
+To compile Yamagi Quake II under Windows, using a MinGW environment is recommended.
 A preconfigured environment based upon MSYS2 with all necessary dependencies and compatibles compilers can be found at: https://deponie.yamagi.org/quake2/windows/buildenv/

 The environment can be extracted anywhere.
 Either the 32 bit version can be started through *C:\MSYS2\msys32.exe* or the 64 bit version through *C:\MSYS2\msys64.exe*.

-At this time Yamagi Quake II can't be compiled with Microsoft Visual Studio.

 ### Prerequisites on Unixoid Platforms